 How a PowerPoint with default titles looks in a Panopto recording.
 Note the PowerPoint slide titles in the sidebar (highlighted in red), which students can click on to navigate through the recording.

 When using PowerPoint slides, wait to start speaking or introduce yourself until the PowerPoint is in full screen mode.
 Start recording, go to full-screen mode, then start speaking.
 You can use Panopto’s basic editing functions to trim the start and finish of a video so that it includes only the presentation and not you opening and closing windows on your computer!
 Please refer to more detailed CTE documentation for guidance on how to edit in Panopto.

 Some instructors choose clothing and accessories intentionally to limit distractions for viewers.
 For example, jewelry or watches may make noise when you move your hands.
 Solid colors, preferably in more muted tones, are usually preferable to patterns, which can create distracting movements for the viewer.
 Even material that has a noticeable texture such as wide thread weave can be distracting.
 Additionally, if you are using a green screen background, avoid wearing bright green.

-The shirt on the right may be distracting.
+The shirt on the left may be distracting.
 Try a plain shirt that stands out from the background.